-Arsene Wenger’s 10 most expensive Arsenal signings – and how they fared
+Arsene Wenger’s 10 most expensive Arsenal signings – & how they fared

 Arsene Wenger signed over 100 players during his 22 years in charge of Arsenal, becoming renowned for his eye for a bargain in the transfer market.

-Wenger was often reluctant to part with the club’s money, but the manager did make a few big-money signings with the Gunners, especially towards the end of his tenure.
+Often reluctant to part with the club’s money, Wenger did make a few big-money signings with the Gunners, especially towards the end of his tenure.

 We’ve looked at his 10 most expensive signings to see how they fared at the club.
 Note: we’ve stuck to the 10 biggest transfer fees Arsenal spent, ruling out the swap deal involving Henrikh Mkhitaryan and Alexis Sanchez.

 10. Danny Welbeck – £16m